Meet Ann Parks, Abstract Photographer

 I didn’t say anything.
 I’ve never been good at hiding my reactions or lying.
 But at that moment, I could have won a poker game.
-I picked up my cell phone.
-I pulled up the domain name and found it was available.
+I picked up my cell phone and to him, it looked like I was bored from the drive and just surfing the net.
+But what I was doing was pulling up the domain name.

 After a few clicks, I looked up from my phone.
 “Done.”

 He took his eyes off the road to look at me.
 “What?”

 “I just secured Annstracts.
 The domain.
 I love it.
 It’s me.
 Let’s go look for abstracts!”

 "Accidental Abstract Photographer of the Year:" award-winning, best-selling, top-rated!